 DU Office of Student Conduct

 Driscoll North, Student Life Suite

 If during the Title IX investigation a person wishes to seek a no-contact order against the responding party, the Student Conduct Office will issue the orders to both parties.
-Following the Title IX investigation, a report is submitted to the Student Conduct Office with findings.
-The Student Conduct Office determines outcomes (disciplinary actions) for any violations of the honor code.

 Office of Academic Advising

 Experiencing the distress of gender-based violence can impact a student's ability to maintain the academic workload she/he was able to handle prior to the violence.
 CAPE can assist a student with interacting with the Office of Academic Advising which is responsible for assisting students who need to take a voluntary or medical leave of absence from the university, who need to withdraw from classes, or who need to seek exceptions to academic policy via the Committee for Academic Exceptions.

 Disability Services Program

 Director: Michele McCandless